cartesi/docs/docs/machine/target/linux.md

 The kernel command-line parameters `rootfstype=ext2 root=/dev/mtdblock0 rw` instruct that the root file-system is of type `ext2`, that it resides in device `/dev/mtdblock0`, i.e., flash drive 0, and that it should be mounted read-write.
 Partitioning information for flash drives and, in particular, custom labels can be specified with the `mtdparts` parameter in the Linux kernel command line.
-The format for the parameter is documented in the [source-code](https://elixir.bootlin.com/linux/v5.5.19/source/drivers/mtd/parsers/cmdlinepart.c) for the kernel module reponsible for parsing it.
+The format for the parameter is documented in the [source-code](https://elixir.bootlin.com/linux/v5.5.19/source/drivers/mtd/parsers/cmdlinepart.c) for the kernel module responsible for parsing it.
 For example, the parameter `mtdparts=flash.0:-(root)` specifies a single partition with label `root` for `flash.0`.

 A flash drive holds whatever data is made available by the emulator in the corresponding target physical memory region.